-Whether you're a twitter expert or a social media beginner, you can engage in conversations with amazing educators from around the world.
+Whether you're a twitter expert or a social media beginner, by using Twitter in the classroom, you can engage in conversations with amazing educators from around the world.

 One of the easiest way to get on board is to join chats on twitter.
 Educators "meet" weekly to discuss the latest issues in their field.
-Here are my favorite education chats on twitter.
+Here are my favorite education chats when using Twitter in the classroom.

 #Edchat is over a year old.
 Yep.
 A year.
 Sometimes it is hard for me to believe how successful it has been.
 While there are those that believe it is a waste of time, more and more educators are taking time on Tuesday nights (and some on Tuesday afternoons) to participate.
 Growing from a small group of 3 people to weekly numbers in the 400's to a Facebook fan page with over 1000 active members to one of the largest groups on the EDU PLN, #edchat is a place for those interested in discussing and debating educational issues.

 #Edchat takes on very general topics for discussion.
 We do this so everyone can participate.
 If you are music teacher you might not have an interest in math topic that week and so on.
 But what is awesome about social media and Twitter is that you can use it for whatever purpose you see fit.
 That is why other groups of people have taken it upon themselves to create their own chats for special interests.
 And frankly, I think that is just awesome.

 So what I wanted to do is highlight a few of my favorites.
 Many of these I just watch each week.
 Lurking as we call it, to get a feel for what people talk about and to stretch my own thinking.
 While I hope to give you all the information I may miss something or get something wrong so if I do, please leave me a note in the comments.